python/cpython/Doc/library/socket.rst

    :platform: Windows

-   The `meth:ioctl` method is a limited interface to the WSAIoctl system interface.
+   The :meth:`ioctl` method is a limited interface to the WSAIoctl system interface.
 Please refer to the MSDN documentation for more information.

    .. versionadded:: 2.6